-As part of work, I have become involved in the company’s Pedal Prix team.
+I have become involved with a company's Pedal Prix team.
 This 6-24 hour race (seen at http://pedalprix.com.au/) is a horizontal cycling competition that can only be best described as human powered go-karting.
 As a member of the electrical team I’m partially responsible for the support electronics and telemetry, with the latter being a novelty in the competition.
 The telemetry allows for a complete situational awareness of the vehicle and the rider from a remote (up to 500m) base station at all times.
 Vehicle electronics include the lighting, batteries, LCD screen, GPS, RF link, power supply, micro-controller and 3D-printed casing/mount.
 In the previous two races we have been achieving this in a modular fashion that was consuming significant space and weight.
 The goal of this project is to incorporate as much of the electronics as possible onto a single PCB.

 First an overview of the entire Pedal Prix telemetry system that the team has developed:

 My task and focus is the development of a PCB for the rider/bike side that integrates the other modules together.

 The PCB will incorporate the following features:

 Touch screen LCD (the PCB will be mounted to the back of the screen)

 A “9-axis” IMU - Allowing for absolute orientation measurement (plus PCB temp!)